Lipen/discrete-math-course/typst/hw4.typ

 Minik replies: "Excellent.
 Then we shall certainly sell you either the Elephandroid or the Giraffoid."

-Let $G$, $E$, $S$ denote purchasing each companion.

-+ Formalize the regulations and both declarations.
-+ Which purchase combinations are consistent with these constraints?
-+ Which propositions are logical consequences of the system?
-+ How many companions are actually purchased, and why?
+*Question:* How many companions were actually purchased?

 == Problem 4: Voting Protocol